Charlottenburg: Back on the international stage

 Property prices in Charlottenburg

-In the new construction segment, the median list price for apartments in Charlottenburg based on the last 12 months is currently around 10,830 EUR/m².
-In this period, from a large number of projects, about 220 objects were put on the market.
+In the new construction segment, the median list price for apartments in Charlottenburg based on the last 12 months is currently around 9,900 EUR/m².
+In this period, from a decreased number of projects, about 280 apartments were brought to market.

 Price index Charlottenburg